-They are dubbed “the gangsters of the flats”, and for a good reason.
-The giant trevally is arguably one of the most exciting species that you can target on the fly.
-As an angler, you can encounter them in many fly fishing scenarios, including surf zones, white sand and turtle grass flats, and deeper water offshore.
+Giant trevally are dubbed “the gangsters of the flats” for a good reason.
+They are arguably one of the most exciting species that you can target on the fly.
+As an angler, you can encounter this great species in a range of scenarios, from surf zones, to white sand and turtle grass flats, and deeper water offshore.

-- The Giant Trevally is the largest trevally species with the all-tackle world record weighing 72.80kg caught in Japan.
+- Giant Trevally are the largest of the trevally species with the all-tackle world record weighing 72.80kg.
 In the Indian Ocean, fish are generally in the range of 70 – 130cm.
 On the flats, a GT of 100cm plus is considered a trophy.

 - The species is the epitome of an apex predator and opportunistic hunter.
 GTs prey on various food items and are rarely selective, including small fish, crustaceans, squid, birds, small turtles.